Johnny Orr (basketball, born 1927): Iowa State

 Orr left Michigan to become the head coach of the Iowa State Cyclones in 1980, a program that had only one postseason appearance of any sort in school history, when it went to the Final Four in 1944.
 Orr would go on lead the team to six NCAA Tournaments in 14 seasons.
-The surprise move to Iowa State in 1980 came about when the Iowa State athletic director called to inquire about Orr's assistant, Bill Frieder.
+The surprise move to Iowa State in 1980 came about when the Iowa State athletic director, Lou McCullough, called to inquire about Orr's assistant, Bill Frieder.
 When Orr learned how much Iowa State was willing to pay Frieder, Orr negotiated the job for himself.
 Iowa State initially paid Orr $45,000 annually compared to his $33,665 salary at Michigan.
 Frieder then would succeed Orr at Michigan.
 In Orr's fourth season in Ames, Orr led the Cyclones to the 1984 NIT–only the second postseason appearance of any sort in school history.
 The following season, he led the Cyclones to their first NCAA Tournament berth in 40 years.
 The following season, Orr's Cyclones reached the Sweet Sixteen of the 1986 NCAA Division I men's basketball tournament with a second round victory over the number five ranked team in the nation, Michigan.
 Orr claims this was the greatest victory of his career.
 Orr led Iowa State to four more NCAA tournament berths before retiring from Iowa State in 1994.
 He remains the winningest coach in Iowa State history with 218 wins.